Skip to main contentScroll Top

 It is within the walls of the old city, inside the moat, that most of the main temples to visit in Chiang MaiAmong these, I will mention the oldest, Wat Chiang Man, the temple of the great stupa, Wat Chedi Luang and its neighbor, Wat Phan Tao, all in wood or even, Wat Phra Singh (if you are interested, I speak of all these temples in detail in this article).

-It's the neighborhood to favor if you are first and foremost there for cultural visits.
+It's the neighborhood to favor if you are here for a short stay and enjoy cultural visits.
 It is also in this part of the city, more particularly from the Thapae gate and along the Ratchadamnoen Street what is going on every Sunday evening a night market open air.
 The opportunity to buy souvenirs, clothes, typical food from Northern Thailand, it's the time to get a massage, to admire the work of the artists exhibiting there, a must for any visit to Chiang Mai.

 This is a bit of a default area to stay in Chiang Mai because it ticks all the boxes in terms of amenities, the airport is less than 10 minutes away, the train station too, and you will have everything you need to spend your days/evenings there without having to walk too far.